ministryofjustice/cloud-platform-environments/opa-auto-approve-policy/README.md

   - Ensures no changes occur outside the Terraform configuration, particularly to Kubernetes YAML files.

-- **Excludes Specific Resources**:
-  - Validation ensures no changes occur to:
-    - IAM policies
-    - IAM policy attachments
+- **Prevent smuggling changes into auto-approve with module_allowlist**
+  - Make sure resources changed are resources that are on the allow list

 ## How to Test Locally

 You need the [OPA CLI tool](https://www.openpolicyagent.org/docs/latest/cli/) for testing it locally.

-You can install it with the below commmand:
+You can install it with the below command:

 ```
 brew install opa